 - Faculty Readiness

 At Moravian, we seek to continuously improve in all of these areas to produce quality of online education for our students.
 Here are some of the most recent highlights in our Institutional infrastructure that have made Moravian College a leader in online education.

 Moravian College's Online Teaching and Learning is at the Forefront of Higher Education

-Moravian College's 2015-2020 strategic plan sets out, as one of its primary goals, to REVITALIZE students' academic experience by: (1) embedding liberal arts in 100% of our programs, and (2) delivering programs and certificates through online, blended and face-to-face methods.
+Moravian College's 2015-2020 strategic plan sets out, as one of its primary goals, to REVITALIZE students' academic experience by (1) embedding liberal arts in 100% of our programs, and (2) delivering programs and certificates through online, blended and face-to-face methods.
 In working towards these goals, Moravian College has invested significantly in its online educational capacity through infrastructure improvements, investments in technology, hiring instructional designers and instructional technologists, and promoting digital professional development for its faculty, staff and students.
-These investments have resulted in making Moravian College a leader in online teaching and in pedagogical innovation, as demonstrated by its its various awards and grants.
+These investments have resulted in making Moravian College a leader in online teaching and in pedagogical innovation, as demonstrated by its various awards and grants.
 Here are some of the highlights of these investments and accomplishments.

 2018 Moravian partners with Extension Engine to launch its first online Business Program